VR-62: History

 Nine years later, the 2005 BRAC Commission ordered the disestablishment and closure of NAS Brunswick and VR-62 relocated to their present homeport of NAS Jacksonville in 2009.
 With this move, the squadron adopted their current nickname of the Nomads, a tongue-in-cheek reference to the squadron's three previous BRAC-directed moves over a 15-year period.

 VR-62 continues to report to COMFLELOGSUPWING, the latter command now located at NAS JRB Fort Worth (former Carswell AFB), Texas.
-Now equipped with six C-130T aircraft and manned by 215 personnel, the squadron consists of 85 full-time active duty TAR and 130 part-time drilling SELRES personnel.
+Now equipped with six C-130T aircraft and crewed by 215 personnel, the squadron consists of 85 full-time active duty TAR and 130 part-time drilling SELRES personnel.
 Of the officers, a total of 35 TAR and SELRES are pilots, all on operational flight status as Naval Aviators.
 The remaining 180 personnel perform various roles in aircraft maintenance, squadron administration, safety, and operations.
 A portion of the squadron's SELRES and TAR enlisted force are also on active flight status as Naval Aircrewmen, flying as C-130T flight engineers and loadmasters.

 In many respects, VR-62's operational tempo is practically indistinguishable from that of an active duty Regular Navy aviation squadron.
 The squadron's SELRES pilots and enlisted flight crewmembers readily perform twice the amount of military duty, if not three or four times as much, as the traditional one weekend drill a month and two weeks active duty per year model typically associated with most Reserve Component organizations and personnel in the U.S. Armed Forces.

 VR-62 remains an integral part of fleet support having transported in excess of 29,500 passengers and over 29 million pounds of cargo since receiving the C-130T aircraft.
 In 2021, the squadron is also slated to commence an aerial refueling mission with the installation of the NP2000 eight-bladed composite propeller system and the addition of an aerial refueling package to refuel USN, USMC and NATO/Allied fixed with rotary wing aircraft in flight, effectively converting VR-62's C-130T aircraft into a KC-130T configuration.